dorianTvo/mvp/README.md

 This project is sure very simple but will be I hope very usefull for people who often move heavy files :)
 (some updates are yet to come and please feel free to give us feedback)

-This project is an open source program written in C and provide you with a librairie to use the essential functions in your own projects
+This project is an open source program written in C

+## Installation